home-assistant/developers.home-assistant/docs/dev_101_services.md

 In some cases, entities from a service's domain may not support all service fields.
-By providing a `filter` for the field description, the field will only be shown if at least on selected entity supports the field.
+By providing a `filter` for the field description, the field will only be shown if at least one selected entity supports the field.

-The filter supports filtering on `supported_features` as well as on state attribute values in general.
+A filter supports filtering on `supported_features` as well as on state attribute values in general.

+If multiple filters are given, at least one entity must pass all the filters.

-This is a partial example of a field which is only shown if at least one selected entity has the needed `supported_features`:
+This is a partial example of a field which is only shown if at least one selected entity supports either `climate.ClimateEntityFeature.TARGET_TEMPERATURE` or `climate.ClimateEntityFeature.TARGET_TEMPERATURE_RANGE`:

 ```yaml
   fields: